vosslab/automated_radio_disc_jockey/README.md

 - Reads `.mp3`, `.flac`, `.wav`, `.ogg` files from a directory.
 - Samples N songs (default 5) for you to choose; guards against bad input.
 - Gathers song/artist/album info from Wikipedia with Last.fm fallback and AllMusic search links.
-- Builds a DJ-style intro prompt (metadata-aware) and sends it to an Ollama model chosen by detected VRAM/unified memory.
+- Builds a DJ-style intro prompt (metadata-aware) and sends it to an Ollama model chosen automatically.
 - Speaks the intro (gTTS/pygame) then plays the track.
 - Suggests the next track based on simple artist/album similarity.